 The first memory I have of being acutely aware of my body is from my freshman year in high school.
 My friend and I decided to wear short jean shorts to school.
 I spent the day squirming in my seat to prevent my legs from looking fat (despite being quite thin).

 When I turned 30 I decided to try the P90X workout program on a whim.
 I had never worked out consistently for more than a week in my life.
 I knew I needed something structured and varied to keep me on target.
 I did two 3-month cycles of P90X and tracked what I ate.
 I lost 10 pounds and was motivated to do more.
 I moved on to the Insanity workout program and restricted my calories to around 1200 a day.
 Over the course of a year I lost a total of 25 pounds.
-I looked great but I was hungry and tired the entire time, and had such strong emotions tied to food that I was known to cry if I didn’t get to eat something I was craving.
+I looked great but I was hungry and tired the entire time, and had such strong emotions tied to food that it wasn’t uncommon for me to cry if I didn’t get to eat something I was craving.

 Throughout my calorie restriction phase I didn’t change what I was eating, just how much of it.
 I would still have a bowl of pasta, it was just a smaller bowl.
 I would play what I call calorie games; I would go to Taco Bell and get fresco tacos because they have a whopping 20 calories less than regular tacos.
 I convinced myself that as long as I didn’t eat too many calories, I was being healthy.
 Despite continuing to restrict my calorie consumption, I wasn’t losing any more weight and found that I put it back on quite easily if I slipped up at all.